anojndr/RAG-Forge/DOCS.md

 ## Live Demo & Example Integration

 You can see this API in action by checking out the **Discord AI Chatbot**, which uses RAG-Forge as its primary tool for web content extraction.
-This provides a real-world example of how to integrate RAG-Forge into an application to power its knowledge-gathering capabilities.

 *   **Discord AI Chatbot**: [`https://github.com/anojndr/Discord_AI_chatbot`](https://github.com/anojndr/Discord_AI_chatbot)